Updated: Mar 29

 In 2019, Americans were still evenly split on whether nuclear energy is a good idea.
 Part of the reason is our conditioned fear response to nuclear’s hyped-up associations with meltdowns and weapons.
 But here's some good news: in 2020, 57% of Americans favored further investment in research and development for modern nuclear reactors.
 This shows us more people are likely to be supportive if they're aware of the advancements being made in reactor technologies— and how those could provide lasting, direct benefits to our climate and our health.

-So, let’s dive into what nuclear energy is, exactly; the considerations of safety and waste; some of its key advantages; how much it can cost; and how nuclear fits into broader plans for bold climate action.
+So, let’s dive into what nuclear energy is, exactly; why we need it; what its risks are; how much it can cost; and how nuclear fits into broader plans for bold climate action.

 What is Nuclear Energy?